-Vacant (i.e., no modern manmade structures) former FAA lands are adjacent and south of NCTS Finegayan.
-The lands south are within the Dos Amantes Planning Area, for which the master plan was not adopted, but the area was designated in the plan as Tourist/Resort and Urban Center (GALC 2005) (see Figure 8.1-4).
+The Former-FAA parcel is adjacent and south of NCTS Finegayan.
+The land is mostly vacant (i.e., no modern manmade structures) with the exception of a private residence believed to be located in the northwest area of the parcel and a few still-standing former-FAA structures.
 No prime or important farmlands were identified adjacent to the site (see Figure 8.1-3).
-An area of important farmlands was identified east of NCTS Finegayan and Route 3; however the North and Central Guam Land Use Plan (Bureau of Statistics and Plans 2009) does not designate Agriculture adjacent to Route 3.
+An area of important farmlands was identified east of NCTS Finegayan and Route 3; however, the North and Central Guam Land Use Plan (Bureau of Statistics and Plans 2009) does not designate Agriculture land uses adjacent to Route 3.
 East of Route 3, the land is designated very low density residential and Village Center (see Figure 8.1-4).